Safety tips and conservation advice can be found at

 safety tips as well as conservation measures to help those customers reduce

 their energy use, manage costs and – most of all – enjoy a safe holiday and

 Sheila Pounders, regional customer service manager in the Baton Rouge area.

 “Entergy works hard to ensure safe, reliable service for our customers every

-day.
-Some people may have recently turned on their gas heaters for the first
+safely as possible.
+Some customers may have turned on their heat for the first

 Gas Safety Tips:

 thoroughly check your heat exchanger, flues and vents regularly associated

 Clean or replace filters regularly